microsoft/pai/rest-server/README.md

     }
     ```

-    *Response if there is a duplicated job submission*
+    *Response if the virtual cluster does not exist.*
     ```
     Status: 400

     {
-      "error": "JobUpdateError",
-      "message": "job update error"
+      "code": "NoVirtualClusterError",
+      "message": "Virtual cluster ... is not found."
     }
     ```

+	  *Response if user has no permission*
+    ```
+    Status: 403

+    {
+      "code": "ForbiddenUserError",
+      "message": "User ... is not allowed to add job to ..."
+    }
+    ```

+    *Response if there is a duplicated job submission*
+    ```
+    Status: 409

+    {
+      "code": "ConflictJobError",
+      "message": "Job name ... already exists."
+    }
+    ```

     *Response if a server error occured*
     ```
     Status: 500

     {
-      "error": "JobUpdateError",
+      "code": "UnknownError",
-      "message": "job update error"
+      "message": "..."
     }
     ```